 By default these sliders are set to auto-detection: an algorithm automatically sets good default spacing values for standard score types like single staff, piano, piano + solo, duo, piano + duo, small ensemble or large ensemble.

 e.)
 Reserve Distance Between Top and Bottom System Margin (Default: 120 EVPU)

 After the score balancing algorithm the bottom system margin will be reduced by this value to allow easy manual shifting of the systems if still necessary.

 f.)
 Min.
-Vertical Distance on Reflow Systems Across Pages
+Vertical Space on Reflow Systems Across Pages (Default: 14 EVPU)

 Usually you will never encounter this exact distance between systems in the end, as there is nearly always more space available on a page.